Not a Member?

 Absorption: Rapid; absolute bioavailability (>80%); Tmax=1.7 hrs.
 Distribution: Plasma protein binding (97%).
 Metabolism: Liver (extensive).
 Elimination: Urine (1/3), feces (2/3); T1/2<2 hrs.

 Assess for hepatic insufficiency, risk for osteoporosis, phenylketonuria, previous hypersensitivity to the drug, pregnancy/nursing status, and possible drug interactions.
-Obtain baseline Mg2+ levels.
+Obtain baseline Mg2+ levels in patients expected to be on prolonged treatment.

-Monitor for signs/symptoms of bone fractures, CDAD, hypersensitivity reactions, and other adverse reactions.
-Monitor Mg2+ levels periodically.
+Monitor for signs/symptoms of acute interstitial nephritis, cyanocobalamin deficiency, bone fractures, CDAD, hypersensitivity reactions, and other adverse reactions.
+Monitor Mg2+ levels periodically in patients expected to be on prolonged treatment.

 Advise to seek immediate medical attention if diarrhea does not improve or cardiovascular/neurological symptoms (eg, palpitations, dizziness, seizures, tetany) develop.
 Instruct to take exactly ud.
 Inform of alternative methods of administration if patient has swallowing difficulties.